ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 Wallet source code:
  * [ton/crypto/smartcont/wallet3-code.fc](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc)

-Basically, `subwallet_id` is just a number added to the contract state when it is deployed.
+Basically, `subwallet_id` is just a number added to the contract state when it's deployed.
 And since the contract address in TON is a hash of its state and code, the wallet address will change with a different `subwallet_id`.
 This version is the most used right now.
 It covers most use-cases and remains clean, simple and mostly same as previous versions.
 All get methods remains the same.

 #### Persistend memory layout
  - <b>seqno</b>: 32-bit long sequence number.